edgedelta/docs/docs/configuration/inputs.md

 You can use this document to learn about the configuration parameters available in a configuration file, specifically for **Inputs**.

-An inputs tells the Edge Delta agent which data types to listen for, their location or configuration, as well as associated tags.
+An inputs tells the Edge Delta agent:

+  * Data types to listen for
+  * Data locations
+  * Data configurations
+  * Data tags

 Each input allows you to create a label, which is used to map the input to a specific monitoring rule or streaming and alerting destination.

 At a high level, there are 2 ways to manage **Inputs**:

   * If you need to create a new configuration, then you can use the visual editor to populate a YAML file, as well as make changes directly in the YAML file.
   * If you already have an existing configuration, then you can update the configuration in the YAML file.

 > **Note**
 >
 > The document explains how to define an input; however, an input is not active until the input is added to a workflow.
 To learn how to create a workflow, see [Workflows](./workflows.md).

 ***

 ## Access Input Types

 **To access the visual editor for a new configuration:**

 1. In the Edge Delta Admin portal, on the left-side navigation, click **Agent Settings**.
 2. Click **Create Configuration**.
 3. Click **Visual**.
 4. On the right-side, select **Inputs**.
 5. Review the list of options.

 **To access the YAML file for an existing configuration:**

 1. In the Edge Delta Admin portal, on the left-side navigation, click **Agent Settings**.
 2. Locate the desired configuration, and then under **Actions**, click the corresponding edit icon.